-Property Acquisitions - When at the date of acquisition the property/SFR has an existing tenant the Company accounts for its acquisition of real estate in accordance with Accounting Standards Codification ("ASC") 805, "Business Combinations," which requires the purchase price of acquired properties be allocated to the acquired tangible assets and liabilities, consisting of land, building, and identified intangible assets, potentially consisting of the value of above-market and below-market leases, the value of in-place leases, unamortized lease origination costs and security deposits, based in each case on their fair values.
-The Company has identified one intangible asset related to its in-place tenants which at the dates of acquisition aggregated to \$162,082.
-This amount is recorded net of accumulated amortization of \$147,766 on the accompanying balance sheet as of September 30, 2014.
+When at the date of acquisition the property/SFR has an existing tenant the Company accounts for its acquisition of real estate in accordance with Accounting Standards Codification ("ASC") 805, "Business Combinations," which requires the purchase price of acquired properties be allocated to the acquired tangible assets and liabilities, consisting of land, building, and identified intangible assets, potentially consisting of the value of above-market and below-market leases, the value of in-place leases, unamortized lease origination costs and security deposits, based in each case on their fair values.
+The Company has identified one intangible asset related to its in-place tenants which at the dates of acquisition aggregated to a gross amount of \$162,082.
+The net intangible balance as of December 31, 2014 and September 30 2014 on the accompanying Consolidated Balance Sheets is \$2,535 and \$14,316, respectively.
+Accumulated amortization was \$159,547 and \$147,766 as of December 31, 2014 and September 30, 2014, respectively.